-The information in this post comes from Nicholas Wilton’s Art2Life and Creative Visionary Programs and is published with permission.
+The information in this post about how to make art stronger with differences comes from Nicholas Wilton’s Art2Life and Creative Visionary Programs and is published with permission.

 Vive la différence!

-Nicholas Wilton, the founder of Art2Life and the Creative Visionary Program (CVP), talks a lot about the power of differences to make your art stronger.
+Nicholas Wilton, founder of Art2Life and the Creative Visionary Program (CVP), often talks about how differences can make your art stronger.

 “One of the overarching ideas in this course is differences.
 How can what we include in our art, not to mention our life, make us feel more alive?
 Understanding the juxtapositions of opposites in our art will allow us to better exploit and communicate our own particular point of view more powerfully.
 Putting something next to what it’s different from—even its opposite—makes it more like itself.”